khaors/geocompr/main.md

   reduce(rbind)
 ```

 It would have been easier to simply use `map_dfr()`.
 Unfortunately, so far it does not work in harmony with `sf` objects but it will most likely in the future.

 The only thing left to do is to convert the spatial point object into a raster.
 The `rasterize()` function does exactly this.
-As input it expects an `sp` vector object, here we use the spatial point object `shops`, and a raster object, here we use the population raster whose original values have been replaced by `NA`'s.
+As input it expects an `sp` vector object (here we use the spatial point object `shops`), and a raster object (here we use the population raster whose original values have been replaced by `NA`'s).
 A function defines how the values from the spatial vector object are transferred to the raster object.
-`count` simply counts the number of spatial objects, here the shop points, falling into one raster cell, and returns this value as the output cell value.
+`count` simply counts the number of spatial objects falling into one raster cell, in this example the shop points, and returns this value as the output cell value.
 Hence, we end up with a shop density, namely the number of shops per square kilometer.
 But one has too be careful: had we used the `shop` instead of the `osm_id` column, we would have retrieved fewer shops per grid cell.
 This is because the `shop` column contains `NA` values, which the `count()` function omits when rasterizing vector objects.